juyeongk365/juyeongk365.github.io/index.md

 * Lab 5, part 3 was one of my favorites because it was very fun programming the BlackJack game.
 As I was working on my lab assignment, I was able to experience how game developers program their games and I felt like I was slowly becoming like the game developers I admired since I was young.
 I was very proud of myself for being able to create simple games like BlackJack.
 It might be a simple program, but thanks to this lab assignment, my love for programming got stronger.
 Now I have a clear understanding of how games are first developed.

-* Lab 2, part 3 was definitely one of my favorites because it was the moment when I first understood how computers work.
+* Lab 2, part 3 was one of my favorites because it was the moment when I first understood how computers work.
 I still remember how hard and scary computer programs looked for me because I didn’t understand anything.
-It might look silly looking back right now, but I actually had a hard time doing this assignment.
+It might look silly looking back right now, but I had a hard time doing this assignment.
 I didn’t know what the C++ Google Style Guide was and I always had errors in this lab assignment.
-I spend a lot of time compiling and re-editing the code and that was when I slowly realized how computers functioned.
+I spent a lot of time compiling and re-editing the code and that was when I slowly realized how computers functioned.